 - Add to wishlist

-This trendy houseplant will be sent in a cultivation pot.
-All our houseplants are sent in specially designed boxes.
-The unique interior of the shipping boxes ensures that the houseplants are firmly positioned in the box and cannot move around.
-Houseplants don't mind being in a dark box for a day.
-This way, we make sure that your green friends are delivered to your home in tip-top shape.
+This sturdy plant is delivered in a cultivation pot.
+All our plants are shipped in special designed shipping boxes!
+Because of the unique interior, the plants stand firm in the box and cannot move.
+Plants don't mind being in a dark box for a day.
+This way we make sure that your green friend is delivered to your home in tip-top shape.